Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Blow flies are interesting and often colourful insects that are common in some areas.
 Many species are famous for their habit of feeding on dead bodies and decaying or injured animal tissue.
 The name "blow fly" (or blowfly) comes from the phrase "fly-blown meat".
 This is a very old term that refers to meat containing fly eggs.

 Maggots are the worm-like larvae of certain flies, including blow flies.
-The maggots of some blow fly species can be surprisingly helpful to humans.
-If they're placed on a wound that isn't healing, they may feed on the dead and dying tissue and remove it in a process known as debridement.
-When the maggots are detached from the wound they leave healthy tissue behind.
-This healthy tissue then repairs the wound.
+The maggots of some blow fly species may be surprisingly helpful to humans when they’re prepared carefully and used in a medical setting.
+When they're placed on a wound that isn't healing by a doctor, the maggots may feed on dead and dying tissue and remove it.
+The process is known as debridement.
+When the larvae are detached from the wound, they leave healthy tissue behind.
+The healthy tissue then repairs the wound.

 Adult Blow Flies